dirtyhenry/mickaelflochlay.com/resume.md

 Client references:

 *   [Deezer][deezer]/[Sourdoreille][sourdoreille]: Facebook widget to create
     playlists from upcoming festival lineups.
-The playlists are personalized according to the user's musical taste.
+Playlists are personalized according to the user's musical taste.
 *   [Culturebox][culturebox]/[Sourdoreille][sourdoreille]: a dynamic and
     visually unique website for the concert web series